-Hadassah Lipsius is a Supplier Quality Engineering Manager for a major defense contractor.
-She was co-chair of the 26th IAJGS International Conference on Jewish Genealogy in New York.
-She is a board member of Jewish Records Indexing-Poland and the Database Manager for the Warszawa Research Group.
-Hadassah has traveled many times to Poland to pursue her family research.
-Das takes pride that her family were city dwellers (Warszawa and St. Petersburg) for over 200 years.
+Hadassah Lipsius is the 2020 recipient of the IAJGS Lifetime Achievement award.
+She was co-chair of the 42nd and 26th IAJGS International Conference on Jewish Genealogy and the Program Chair for the 2021 and 2022 IAJGS Conferences.
+She is a board and executive committee member of Jewish Records Indexing-Poland and the Database Manager for the Warszawa Research Group.
+Hadassah has traveled many times to Eastern Europe to pursue her family research.
+Das takes pride that her family were city dwellers (Warszawa and St. Petersburg) for over 240 years.

 Lauren Shulsky Orenstein began her career in research with a Master’s Degree in Classical & Near Eastern Archaeology from Bryn Mawr College.
 She has been investigating her own family tree for more than twenty years after watching her grandmother conduct YIVO research long before the computer age.
 After several years in academic publishing and real estate, Lauren has been working as a genealogist on a professional basis for the last four years, specializing in New York City area research.
 Lauren also lectures on family research to children and adults to encourage an understanding of our origins and is currently studying the Torah held by her synagogue for the Czech Memorial Scrolls Project.